Have you ever stared at a blank page on your computer and had no idea where to start?

 But if your printable doesn’t stand out, or if it looks like something my 2 year old could have designed, then it’s difficult to do that.

-So, I want to go over the anatomy of a killer blog printable.
+Luckily, when you use Canva templates — it can help alleviate a lot of the struggle of blank-page-paralysis but I still wanted to go over the the anatomy of a killer blog printable.
 This is something you may want to have in a printable version for your blog binder, so don’t worry- I made it pretty and stuck it in our design library under “Resources”.

 The anatomy of a perfect printable: